lecluyse2000/lecluyse2000/README.md

   * I play the piano and the trumpet
   * Favorite movie is 2001: A Space Odyssey
 * I love basketball, go Knicks
 * I love coffee and pizza
+* Chess enthusiast